Xt777Br/BedrockChatGpt/README.md

 **It wiil release soon?**

-Yes, in about 2-3 days
+Yes, in about 1-2 weeks!

 **Why this asks?**